-You can now apply gamification to every stage of the inbound marketing process.
+You can now use gamification apps for your business goals and apply gamification to every stage of the inbound marketing process.
 The right game or challenge will attract new customers, engage potential leads, and delight loyal customers.
 Additionally, you can use gamification to learn more about your audience and fine-tune your digital marketing plan.

 In this post, we’ll take a look at what “gamification” really means and how it works.
 Then we’ll look at every stage of inbound marketing… plus some gamification marketing examples, and bonus ideas for getting your employees involved.

 What is gamification marketing?

 The simplest definition of gamification is: “Applying elements of game design to non-game settings”.

 So for gamification marketing, that means creating adverts, content marketing and customer retention programs that are attractive, interactive, and intrinsically rewarding.

 There are different types of gamification.
 These depend on your goals, your audience – and even the size of your business.
 According to gamification pioneer Yu-kai Chou: